A new Disco Elysium project is coming, sure looks like a prequel

 Disco Elysium is inspired by a book based on a table top RPG campaign of many years.
 "The Sacred and Terrible Air" written by our Lead writer & designer @RobertKurvitz will be published in English some time after the launch of the game. #WednesdayWisdom #IndieGameDev pic.twitter.com/jNC96sv6i2August 8, 2018

-Then there's also the fact that a Disco Elysium TV series is in the works, though as no writter or network was attached as recently as June, this teaser probably doesn't relate to that.
+Then there's also the fact that a Disco Elysium TV series is in the works, though as no writer or network was attached as recently as June, this teaser probably doesn't relate to that.
+Finally, Disco Elysium is due to arrive on consoles at some point, and this could simply refer to that.

 Those potential red herrings aside, this does look like a tease for a Disco Elysium game set during the revolution in Revachol.
 One more hint that supports this is multiple references to the Feld Playback Experiment.
 Players can visit the Feld Electrical Building in Disco Elysium, where they learn that Feld's engineers were developing a prototype computer, ultimately destroyed by the Coalition.